Ella-bear/SE_DAY4_Software-Project-Management/README.md

 Service Providers access a dashboard focused on showcasing their skills, managing their availability, and engaging with potential clients.
 #
 What data is available regarding the market size and growth potential for your software?
-ILO Report on Domestic Workers: The International Labour Organization (ILO) has conducted extensive research on domestic workers.
-According to their report, there are over 67 million domestic workers worldwide, emphasizing the vast potential user base for a platform like MamaFua (International Labour Organization, 2016).
+ILO Report on Domestic Workers: The International Labour Organization, ILO has done comprehensive research on domestic workers.
+Their report states that there are more than 67 million domestic workers in the world, pointing out the huge possible user base for a platform like MamaFua (International Labour Organization, 2016).
-Reference: International Labour Organization.
+International Labour Organization.
 (2016).
 Domestic workers across the world: Global and regional statistics and the extent of legal protection.

-Growth of the Gig Economy: The gig economy has seen significant growth globally, driven by digital platforms connecting service providers with customers.
-This includes sectors such as cleaning services, which are relevant to domestic workers (De Stefano, V., 2016).
+Growth of the Gig Economy: The gig economy has expanded significantly around the world, as per digital platforms connecting service providers to customers.
+Relevant sectors include cleaning services, which are pertinent to domestic workers (De Stefano, V., 2016).
 Reference: De Stefano, V. (2016).
 The rise of the "just-in-time workforce": On-demand work, crowdwork, and labor protection in the "gig-economy".
 International Labour Office.
 #
 How can understanding market trends inform your software’s positioning and development?